Is your data ready for data science?

 If you add some more brush strokes, then your painting starts to get a little sharper.

-When you have barely enough strokes, you can see just enough to make some broad decisions.
+When you have barely enough strokes, you only see enough to make some broad decisions.
 Is it somewhere I might want to visit?
 It looks bright, that looks like clean water – yes, that’s where I’m going on vacation.

 As you add more data, the picture becomes clearer and you can make more detailed decisions.
-Now I can look at the three hotels on the left bank.
-You know, I really like the architectural features of the one in the foreground.
-I’ll stay there, on the third floor.
+Now you can look at the three hotels on the left bank.
+You can notice the architectural features of the one in the foreground.
+You might even choose to stay on the third floor because of the view.

-With data that's relevant, connected, accurate, and enough, we have all the ingredients we need to do some high-quality data science.
+With data that's relevant, connected, accurate, and enough, you have all the ingredients needed to do some high-quality data science.

-Be sure to check out the other four videos in Data Science for Beginners from Microsoft Azure Machine Learning.
+Be sure to check out the other four videos in Data Science for Beginners from Microsoft Azure Machine Learning Studio.